Znunu/awesome-python-terminal/README.md

 # Awesome Python Terminal [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 A curated list of awesome Python frameworks and libraries for interacting with the console.
+A lot of these libraries have functionality in common which makes it hard to put them into sections... but I tried.

 ## Argument Parsing